 - The offender was not the victim’s mother or father.

-How Long Do Offenders Have to Stay Registered?
+How Long Do Offenders Have to Stay Registered in New Jersey?

-However, that doesn’t necessarily mean that registration is always permanent.
+However, that does not necessarily mean that registration is always permanent.
 Offenders may apply to be removed from the registry, provided they meet the following three requirements:

 - They committed only one offense.
 Offenders with multiple sex crime convictions are not eligible for removal from the registry.

-- They are able to “prove that they are not likely to pose a threat to the safety of others.”
+- They are able to demonstrate that they are not a threat to public safety.

 - The offender was convicted of more than one offense.
 (This also extends to juveniles who were adjudicated delinquent for more than one offense.)